scalytics/LLM-LSTM/energy-forcast/Readme.md

 The first models created are a simple baseline model, used for evaluating the performance of the later on built LSTM model.
 The baseline model simply shifts the values by t=1.
 Hence, there is no t=0 and each timestamp uses the value from t-1.
 Finally, there's the 2-layer plain vanilla LSTM.
 After 11 epochs, I reached a loss of 10.86 which is rather mediocre.
 However, the main idea here is to build a basic forecasting model for which this seems appropriate.
-More is definetely to come!

-Have a look at it and let me know what you think!
-Feedback is strongly welcome.

-Cheers,
-adi